-Section 3.2: State of Florida Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$466,764,394)
+Section 3.2: State of Florida Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$1,174,766,686)

-Florida Department of Agriculture and Consumer Services (FDACS) (\$10,000,000)
+Florida Department of Agriculture and Consumer Services (FDACS) (\$3,000,000)

 The FDACS, through its Office of Agriculture Water Policy, addresses water issues relating to agriculture and ecosystem restoration.
 The FDACS is responsible for addressing agriculture non-point source water pollution and for implementing Total Maximum Daily Load (TMDL) in water bodies and segments statewide.
 Lake Okeechobee is the first recipient of a TMDL in Florida and the FDACS has implemented a program in the Lake's basin to deal with agriculture non-point sources.
 The FDACS also plays an important role in the management of public lands through its Division of Forestry.
-The Division is the lead managing agency on the Picayune State Forest (Southern Golden Gate Estates and Belle Meade) and is the state agency responsible for wildfire suppression and prevention and forest protection in South Florida.
+The Division is the lead managing agency on the Picayune State Forest (Southern Golden Gate Estates and Belle Meade) and is the state agency responsible for wildfire suppression and prevention and forest protection in south Florida.

-Department of Community Affairs (DCA) (\$ To Be Determined)
+Department of Community Affairs (DCA) (\$ To Be Determined\)

 DCA's Florida Communities Trust offers competitive grants to local governments to acquire conservation, recreation, and green space lands throughout Florida and including the 16 counties within the boundaries of the SFWMD.
-From July 2007 through March 2008, projects in Collier, St. Lucie, Polk, and Broward Counties were awarded grants.
-Grants are also pending in St. Lucie, Broward, and Palm Beach Counties.
 Furthermore, DCA participates on the Working Group and its committees, providing expertise on comprehensive land use planning, growth management, affordable housing, disaster relief, and hazard mitigation.

-These figures are the Florida Communities Trust grants that are awarded to local governments in the South Florida Ecosystem.
+\These figures are the Florida Communities Trust grants that are awarded to local governments in the South Florida Ecosystem.
 They can only be identified and calculated after the June 30 close of each Fiscal Year.
 Since this is a statewide competitive grant program, an estimate of these figures prior to June 30 is not possible.

-Florida Department of Environmental Protection (FDEP) (\$78,118,780)
+Florida Department of Environmental Protection (FDEP) (\$47,179,935)

-The FDEP's non-CERP South Florida Ecosystem restoration priorities include implementation of the EFA, the Lake Okeechobee Protection Program, the Lake Okeechobee and Estuary Recovery (LOER) Program (in cooperation with the SFWMD), land acquisition for conservation purposes, and funds to support the Indian River Lagoon Initiative and Issue Team and St. Lucie River Issues Team.
+The FDEP's non-CERP South Florida Ecosystem restoration priorities include implementation of the EFA, the Lake Okeechobee Protection Program, the Lake Okeechobee and Estuary Recovery (LOER) Program (in cooperation with the SFWMD), land acquisition for conservation purposes, and providing funds in support of the Indian River Lagoon Initiative and Issue Team and St. Lucie River Issues Team.

-The Lake Okeechobee Protection Plan is a comprehensive plan to accelerate the restoration and recovery of Lake Okeechobee which started in 2000 and was expanded by the Florida Legislature in FY 2007/08 to include the protection and restoration of the Northern Everglades including the Lake Okeechobee watershed and the Caloosahatchee and St. Lucie estuaries.
-The Florida Legislature appropriated \$94 million in FY 2007/08 to:
+The Lake Okeechobee Protection Plan is a comprehensive plan to accelerate the restoration and recovery of Lake Okeechobee, which started in 2000 and was expanded by the Florida Legislature in FY 2007-08 to include the protection and restoration of the Northern Everglades including the Lake Okeechobee watershed and the Caloosahatchee and St. Lucie estuaries.
+The Florida Legislature appropriated \$94 million in FY 2007-08 to:

-- Implement projects identified in Phase I of the Lake Okeechobee Protection Plan identified in section 373.4595 (3)(b), F.S.; the development of the Phase II Technical Plan identified on section 373.4595 (3)(b), F.S.; and the acquisition of lands needed for restoration (\$49 million). - Implement project components which benefit the hydrology, water quality, and aquatic habitats of the Caloosahatchee and St. Lucie watersheds, including project components in the Lake Okeechobee watershed, for the planning, design and engineering of a stormwater treatment areas in association with the C-43 reservoir, including work necessary to complete the Phase II Project Implementation Report; and for the acquisition of lands needed for restoration (\$30 million). - Implement pilot projects that are cost-effective biologically based, hybrid wetland/chemical and other innovative nutrient control technologies pursuant to section 373.4595 (3) (b), F.S. (\$5 million). - Implement projects within the Caloosahatchee River watershed identified for the purposes of improving the hydrology, water quality, and aquatic habitats (\$5 million). - Implement projects within the St. Lucie River watershed identified for the purposes of improving the hydrology, water quality, and aquatic habitats (\$5 million).
+- Implement projects identified in Phase I of the Lake Okeechobee Protection Plan identified in section 373.4595 (3)(b), F.S.; the development of the Phase II Technical Plan identified on section 373.4595 (3)(b), F.S.; and the acquisition of lands needed for restoration (\$49 million). - Implement project components which benefit the hydrology, water quality, and aquatic habitats of the Caloosahatchee and St. Lucie watersheds, including project components in the Lake Okeechobee watershed, for the planning, design and engineering of a stormwater treatment area in association with the C-43 reservoir, including work necessary to complete the Phase II Project Implementation Report; and for the acquisition of lands needed for restoration (\$30 million). - Implement pilot projects that are cost-effective biologically based, hybrid wetland/chemical and other innovative nutrient control technologies pursuant to section 373.4595 (3) (b), F.S. (\$5 million). - Implement projects within the Caloosahatchee River watershed identified for the purposes of improving the hydrology, water quality, and aquatic habitats (\$5 million). - Implement projects within the St. Lucie River watershed identified for the purposes of improving the hydrology, water quality, and aquatic habitats (\$5 million).